 - Any player that receives three unsportsmanlikes fouls during the course of the season will be suspended for one game, subsequent unsportsmanlike fouls above the third unsportsmanlike foul will result in a suspension of one game for each technical foul.
 These suspensions carry over into finals games.

 - Any player that receives two technical fouls, two unsportsmanlike fouls or a disqualifying foul during the course of a game will be suspended for the following game.
 These suspensions carry over into finals games.

-- If a player wishes to appeal a decision by Disciplinary Committee, they must contact SU Basketball Club within seven days to arrange a hearing.
+- If a player wishes to appeal a decision by Disciplinary Committee, they must contact The U League within seven days to arrange a hearing.